makevoid/mkvstack/README.md

 # MKV stack

-## script to setup a new rails 3 application
+## setup a new rails or sinatra application

 - Gemfile
 - HAML application layout